 When the blues have you down in the dumps, aromatherapy for depression natural remedies may be just what you need to nurture your heart and lift your spirits.

 There are several ways to benefit from essential oils for depression.
 They can be massaged into the skin with a carrier oil, diffused or spritzed into the air, added to a warm bath, or inhaled directly.
+Do not take essential oils internally.

 Treating yourself to an aromatic massage provides nurturing touch, relaxes your muscles and improves circulation.
 Together these two therapies support your nervous system and can help alleviate mild lows.